-The DPT program encompasses 3 years of full-time study, which equates to 8 academic and clinical sessions occurring over 31 consecutive months.
-Clinical education is 8, 10 and 18 (or 9 x 2) weeks respectively (Clinical Education I, II and the Clinical Experience).
+The DPT program encompasses 31 consecutive months of full-time study which equates to 8 academic semesters including clinical education experiences.
+Clinical education experiences are 8, 10 and 18 (or 9 x 2) weeks respectively (First, Intermediate and Terminal Clinical Education Experience).
 Students are in class an average of 5 days per week to allow for assimilation and application of new knowledge as well as provide the time for more student self-directed learning activities.
 Following Columbia's medical curriculum model, courses were designed to reflect hours of instruction rather than point credits to afford a more independent learning environment that facilitates the attainment of knowledge and skills.
-Contact hours per week for the semesters in which clinical education occurs are a minimum of 35 and a maximum of 45 hours per week and mirror the clinical work week.
+Contact hours per week for the semesters in which clinical education occurs are a minimum of 35 and a maximum of 45 hours per week and mirror the clinical work schedule.

 The DPT program prepares graduates for entry into physical therapy in the domains of clinical practice, research, education, consultation and administration.
 The curriculum includes academic preparation and clinical experiences in health care facilities nation-wide and abroad.
-Academic instruction is comprised of didactic courses in basic and clinical sciences, patient management, evidence-based practice, professional issues, administration and education.
-Areas of concentration within physical therapy are explored in the advanced topic courses, electives and the clinical internship.
+Academic instruction is comprised of didactic courses in the seven curricular components as described above.
+Areas of concentration within physical therapy are explored in the advanced seminar courses, electives and the Terminal Clinical Education Experience.
 Learning is viewed as a dynamic and interactive process requiring active student participation in a variety of educational experiences.
 The program facilitates the development of appropriate professional behaviors and students are expected to internalize and demonstrate professional values and ethical behavior.

 Clinical experiences, including integrated clinical experiences tied to a variety of didactic courses, are interspersed throughout the curriculum to facilitate integration of academic information with clinical practice.
-Full-time clinical experiences begin in the second half of Fall II, continue in Summer II and culminate with the terminal clinical experience in Spring III.
-All affiliations are full-time in health care institutions throughout the country and abroad, comprising a total of 36 weeks of practice.
+Full-time clinical experiences begin in the second half of Fall II, continue in Summer II and culminate in Spring III.
+All of these clinical education experiences are full-time in health care institutions throughout the country and abroad, comprising a total of 36 weeks.

 A Scholarly Project, the investigational component of the DPT, is required of all students for graduation.
 This project enables the student to learn how to develop and implement inquiry into a narrowly defined topic of relevance to physical therapy.
-The project is intended to serve as a vehicle to integrate new information with that existing in the field.
-The Clinical Case Management Seminar culminates with a reflective case study that integrates consideration of all systems with hands-on clinical experience, review of evidence-based literature and clinical consultation.
+Students complete a critically appraised topic (CAT) under the guidance of a faculty mentor.
 For students wanting a more intensive research experience, the Research Practicum is offered by applying for and being selected to work with a faculty member on an ongoing research project.